wan monitoring

 A final note on encrypted traffic

 With SD-WAN, everything is encrypted across public transport.
-So, most SD-WAN vendors can meter traffic on the LAN side before they enter the SD-WAN tunnels, but many applications are encrypted end to end.
-You need to identify even keystrokes through encrypted sessions.
-How can you get visibility that is fully encrypted?
+So, most SD-WAN vendors can meter traffic on the LAN side before it enters the SD-WAN tunnels, but many applications are encrypted end to end.
+You even need to identify keystrokes through encrypted sessions.
+How can you get fully encrypted visibility?
 By 2025, all traffic will be encrypted.
 Here, we can use a network monitoring platform to identify and analyze threats among encrypted traffic.

-So you should be able to track and classify with what’s known as deep packet dynamic and could include, for example, byte distributions, sequence of packets, time, jitter, RTT, and interflow stats.
+So, you should be able to track and classify with what’s known as deep packet dynamic, which could include, for example, byte distributions, sequence of packets, time, jitter, RTT, and interflow stats.
 Now, we can push this into machine learning to identify applications and any anomalies associated with encryption.
 This can identify threats in encrypted traffic without decrypting the traffic.

 **Encrypted traffic analytics**

-Cisco’s Encrypted Traffic Analytics (ETA) uses the software Stealthwatch to compare the metadata of benign and malicious network packets to identify malicious traffic, even if it’s encrypted, providing insight into threats in encrypted traffic without decryption.
+Cisco’s Encrypted Traffic Analytics (ETA) uses the software Stealthwatch to compare the metadata of benign and malicious network packets to identify malicious traffic, even if it’s encrypted.
+This provides insight into threats in encrypted traffic without decryption.
 In addition, recent work on Cisco’s TLS fingerprinting can provide fine-grained details about the enterprise network’s applications, operating systems, and processes.

 The issue with packet analysis is that everything is encrypted, especially with TLS1.3.
 The monitoring of the traffic and the WAN edge is encrypted.
 How do you encrypt all of this, and how do you store all of this?
 How do you encrypt traffic analysis?
 Decrypting traffic can create an exploit and potential attack surface, and you also don’t want to decrypt everything.